The Broader Curriculum

 Our programme of study is designed to meet the needs, interests and long-term goals of every student and includes:

 Literacy and numeracy courses are tailored to the individual student’s needs after diagnostic assessment.
-Students are able to develop their skills in reading, writing and speaking and listening in everyday life.
-Qualifications in functional Maths, English and ICT are offered.
-ICT is taught in College and in the community and is often embedded throughout the curriculum.
+Learners are able to develop their skills in reading, writing and speaking and listening in everyday life.
+Formal qualifications in functional Maths, English and ICT are offered.
+They can be taught in College and in the community and is often embedded throughout the curriculum.

 Creative & Expressive Arts

-We focus on developing daily living skills such as cooking, shopping, budgeting, social skills and community skills, alongside independent travel skills for journeys relevant to the learner (e.g. home to college).
+We focus on developing realistic and important daily living skills.
+This includes cooking, shopping, budgeting, social skills and community awareness, alongside independent travel skills for journeys relevant to the learner such as travelling from home to college or a work placement.

-All students have the opportunity to develop their range of skills through courses where they are taught about interview techniques, personal presentation and completing forms.
-Students put these skills into practice during their work placements which may include conservation work, retail, stage hand, hospital laboratories, radio stations and local restaurants.
+All learners have the opportunity to develop their range of skills through courses where they can be taught about interview techniques, personal presentation or completing job applications.
+Learners can put these skills into practice during their work experiences.
+Current placements include conservation work, retail, stage hand, hospital laboratories and radio stations, alongside local restaurants and cafes.

-We encourage students to take part in sport and fitness through a range of activities such as the Duke of Edinburgh Award.
+All our learners are encouraged to take part in different sport, leisure and fitness activities.
 Most Friday afternoons can be spent developing core skills with group enrichment activities, often chosen and organised by students.

 Duke of Edinburgh

 The College offers its students the opportunity to participate in the Duke of Edinburgh Award at 3 levels, Bronze, Silver and Gold.
 The Award allows students to gain valuable experience and develop many essential life skills through participation in a wide range of practical, physical and work-based activities.
 The 4 main components of each Award require students to: